oluwasanmiAderibigbePapershift/First_Kotlin_Workflow/README.md

 # First_Kotlin_Workflow

 A play ground for kotlin workflow.
-I am actively learning the framework so the code isn't the "perfect".
+I am actively learning the framework so free feel to drop a comment or two where you think the code could be better.

 It currently contains three samples:
 1. A calculator that adds two numbers